Main Navigation

 I love being able to meet new people through the many leadership positions I’ve had on campus.
 I’ve kind of thrown myself all over campus to meet different groups of people that I wouldn’t meet in the business school.
 It’s fascinating to work with them, learn what they do, and how they differ from business students.

 I strive to be the best person that I can be, always looking for positive change in the world.
-I love helping people, and I’m empathetic for those going through hard situations.
-I want to donate time and resources, and to be able to mentor and guide others.
+I love helping people, and I’m empathetic to those going through hard situations.
+I want to donate time and resources and to be able to mentor and guide others.
 I want to be there for somebody through the hard situations they’re going through.
-That’s what drives me every day to be better.
+That’s what drives me every day to be better.”

 —Brendan Tsang, a senior double majoring in Operations and Supply Chain and Information Systems at the David Eccles School of Business, from Salt Lake City.